js-slave/eslint-config-js-slave/README.md

 # eslint-config-js-slave
-The ESLint config of js-slave
+The ESLint config of js-slave.